telerik/fiddler-everywhere-docs/knowledge-base/blog-terminal.md

 Once the terminal instance starts, its environment variables are updated to use Fiddler Everywhere as an HTTP and HTTPS proxy.
 Node.js will use [global-agent](https://www.npmjs.com/package/global-agent), the **Fetch** API will be patched to use Fiddler's proxy, and cURL requests will be executed with the **-k** flag (which disables attempts to verify self-signed certificates against a certificate authority).
 Note that Fiddler Everywhere won't change any global variables, so any other terminal instance won't go through the proxy (unless explicitly set).
 The preconfigured terminal instance will have network connectivity as long as Fiddler Everywhere works.

-### Windows PowerShell Specifics

-By default, most terminals won't differentiate localhost traffic, so in most cases, you will capture localhost traffic out of the box.
+>important (**Windows Powershell** specifics) By default, most terminals won't differentiate localhost traffic, so in most cases, you will capture localhost traffic out of the box.
 However, this is not true for Windows PowerShell because it is built upon .NET.
 The .NET Framework is hardcoded **not** to send localhost requests through any proxies, and as a forward proxy, Fiddler will not receive such traffic.
 As **Windows PowerShell** uses the .NET Framework (not to be confused with **PowerShell**, which uses .NET Core), the localhost traffic is not automatically sent through the proxy.
 To workaround the issue, use [the Fiddler's aliases](https://docs.telerik.com/fiddler-everywhere/knowledge-base/capturing-localhost-traffic) or add a dot to the end of the localhost address (for example, `localhost.:8080`).

-### NET Specifics

-To capture traffic from cURL or Node.js libraries, you don't need to explicitly install and trust the Fiddler root CA (certificate authority) on the Fiddler host.
+>important (**.NET** specifics) To capture traffic from cURL or Node.js libraries, you don't need to explicitly install and trust the Fiddler root CA (certificate authority) on the Fiddler host.
 However, this is a mandatory requirement for a .NET application that executes HTTPS requests (as a .NET application will utilize the system keychain).
 If you haven't already installed and trusted the Fiddler root CA learn how to do it [here](https://docs.telerik.com/fiddler-everywhere/installation-and-update/trust-certificate-configuration).

 ## Quick Demos with Node.js, Fetch, and cURL